LasramR/mimic/README.md

 #### [More on variables](#more-on-variables)

-* When cloning your mimic template, if the mimic CLI encounter an undefined variable, it will replace it with an empty string.
-You can detect dangling variables with the mimic linter (See [Linter](#linter)).
+* When cloning your mimic template, if the mimic CLI encounters an undefined variable, it will replace it with an empty string.
+You can detect dangling variables with the mimic linter (see [Linter](#linter)).

 ### [Hooks](#hooks)

-An hook is a list of commands that will be triggered by the mimic CLI when cloning a mimic template.
-Hooks can be triggered at different time during the mimic cloning process (eg before replacing variables in your template, ...).
+A hook is a list of commands that will be triggered by the mimic CLI when cloning a mimic template.
+Hooks can be triggered at different times during the mimic cloning process (eg before replacing variables in your template, ...).

 #### [Defining an hook](#defining-an-hook)

 In the `.mimic.json` file, add an object (`{ ... }`) in the "hooks" array.
-For example :
+For example:

 ```jsonc
 // .mimic.json